-- 48. Q. WHEN MUST THE ASSESSOR AND TAX COLLECTOR FILE A CLAIM FOR TAX REVENUE LOSS SUSTAINED BY HIS/HER TOWN, AS A RESULT OF THE HOMEOWNER PROGRAM? - A. Claims that are filed by the Assessor on Form M-35B must be received by the Office of Policy and Management on or before July 1st of that year.
-THE TOTAL DOLLAR AMOUNT AND APPLICATION/RENEWAL COUNT ON THE CLAIM FORM (M-35B) MUST MATCH THE TOTAL DOLLAR AMOUNT AND APPLICATIONS/RENEWALS COUNT LISTED ON THE CONTINUATION SHEETS. - 49.
-Q. IF AN ASSESSOR CANNOT SUBMIT HIS/HER OWNERS' REIMBURSEMENT CLAIM (FORM M-35B) ON OR BEFORE JULY $1^{\rm ST}$ , CAN A WAIVER AND EXTENSION BE GRANTED? - A. A penalty waiver and extension can be granted by OPM if a letter, signed by the Assessor and the Chief Executive Officer, requesting the extension and stating a qualified reason, is received within thirty (30) business days before or after July 1 (call us for qualified reasons). - 50.
-Q. WHAT CONSTITUTES A CLAIM FOR REIMBURSEMENT? - A. Separate Forms M-35B for each mill rate, signed by the Assessor and Tax Collector and including 2 sets each of continuation sheets.
-The continuation sheets (both APPS and NON-APPS) MUST include the following information alphabetically: - (1) Name of CLAIMANT (Be sure to use applicant's name if L/U, NOT the owner's name.) - (2) Property address - (3) Refile code is optional (E/O is no longer fixed for the duration the taxpayer is a claimant.) - (4) Net assessment - (5) Normal tax - (6) Adjusted tax - (7) Tax credit - (8) Page record count and a page sub-total for the "Tax Credit" amount. - (9) Grand total of all records for all pages and a grand total for the "Tax Credit" amount. - (10) Page numbers with total applicants per page.
+- 56. Q. WHEN MUST THE ASSESSOR AND TAX COLLECTOR FILE A CLAIM FOR TAX REVENUE LOSS SUSTAINED BY HIS/HER TOWN, AS A RESULT OF THE HOMEOWNER PROGRAM? - A. Claims that are filed by the Assessor on Form M-35B must be received by the Office of Policy and Management on or before July 1st of that year.
+THE TOTAL DOLLAR AMOUNT AND APPLICATION/RENEWAL COUNT ON THE CLAIM FORM (M-35B) MUST MATCH THE TOTAL DOLLAR AMOUNT AND APPLICATIONS/RENEWALS COUNT LISTED ON THE CONTINUATION SHEETS. - 57.
+Q. IF AN ASSESSOR CANNOT SUBMIT HIS/HER OWNERS' REIMBURSEMENT CLAIM (FORM M-35B) ON OR BEFORE JULY $1^{\rm ST}$ , CAN A WAIVER AND EXTENSION BE GRANTED? - A. A penalty waiver can be granted by OPM if a penalty waiver request form, signed by the Assessor and the Chief Executive Officer, requesting the waiver and stating a qualified reason, is received within thirty (30) business days before or after July 1. - 58.
+Q. WHAT CONSTITUTES A CLAIM FOR REIMBURSEMENT? - A. Separate Forms M-35B for each mill rate, signed by the Assessor and Tax Collector, including the continuation sheets.
+The continuation sheets (both APPS and NON-APPS) MUST include the following information alphabetically: - (1) Name of CLAIMANT (Be sure to use applicant's name if L/U, NOT the owner's name.) - (2) Property address - (3) Refile code (E/O is no longer fixed for the duration the taxpayer is a claimant.) - (4) Net assessment - (5) Normal tax or Frozen Tax (if applicable) - (6) Adjusted tax - (7) Tax credit - (8) Page record count and a page sub-total for the "Tax Credit" amount. - (9) Grand total of all records for all pages and a grand total for the "Tax Credit" amount. - (10) Page numbers with total applicants per page.